 An analogy – you want to improve the torque on your car's engine.
 Your options for direction on this move are the guy at the NAPA auto parts store or a NASCAR race driver's pit chief who also sells parts.
 Dig?

 Ever notice that music stores are closed when you're setting up the show and there's a technical question?
 I understand that rock n roll’s not an 8-5:00.
 My cell phone is on if I'm awake (513.375.3302).
 I value my customers and I'm here as your consultant (plus I love this stuff).

 Mike & Stevie Wonder

 Regarding the lines carried on this site.
 There are mega numbers of in ear monitor manufactures.
 I try to stay on top of them to make sure there's nothing new I should make you aware of and/or add to the site.

-I just got back from the NAMM show and checked out all the new introductions as well as the old standards.
 Here's the deal.
 What's carried on InEarGear.com is all of the industry boiled down to a few products.
 I've done a lot of comparing, research, and trying of products for you.

 I went from a dual driver Westone mold to a three way and spent a fortune.
 I heard no difference.
 I opened a 3 way Shure SE535CL and compared it to the Shure SE425 2 way.
 I heard no difference.
 Keep in mind, I'm talking stage rock n roll here.